Ultimate Guide to Bone Broth For Dogs

 - Store in the fridge or freeze for later use.

-Remove the Fat Layer Before Serving
+Remove the Fat Layer Before Adding It

 There’s mixed feelings about whether you can give your dog a raw bone as a treat.
 On one hand, your dogs’ wolf ancestors ate many-a raw bone and meat.
 It is the main source of their diet.